ytia001/autonomous-vehicle-algo/README.md

 The Sub functions enchances and supports the vehicle when it performs the main tasks.

 # Background
-The algorithm is written in C prgoramming languague through the platform RobotC.
-The code is installed and work with customized designed Vex robot to perform the above mentioned functions.
+The algorithm is written in C prgoramming languague through the platform 'RobotC'.
+The code is installed and work with customized and designed Vex robot to perform the above mentioned functions.

 # Main fucntion